-The issue with this is – your location can be see by all of your SnapChat contacts and some of them might not actually be your real friends.
+The issue with this is – your location can be seen by all of your SnapChat contacts and some of them might not be your real friends.
 And with many teens accepting friendship requests from random people – the chances of strangers knowing the location of your teen are relatively high.

 Most schools are aware of them and have told their pupils all about them, but they are worth repeating and the payoff is huge, your kids will be safe.